-The Master of Arts in Digital Media and Learning (DML) program is designed to accommodate adult students, most of whom have full-time jobs and other obligations.
+The Master of Arts for Digital Technologies for Teaching Learning (DTTL) program is designed to accommodate adult students, most of whom have full-time jobs and other obligations.

 Most courses of this 30-credit program are 3 credits each.